open-telemetry/opentelemetry-js/experimental/packages/sampler-composite/README.md

 const sampler = createProbabilitySampler(0.1);
 ```

-As the specification requires, this sampler ignores the parent `SampledFlag`.
-To respect it, use the
-sampler as a delegate of `ParentBasedSampler`, or use `createComposableParentThresholdSampler` as
-shown below.

 ### Samplers

 This module exports samplers that follow the general behavior of the standard SDK samplers, but ensuring